maryann-xu/stats220/README.md

 * Taylor Swift!

 I am studying:
-*BSc in Applied Statistics and Psychology at the University of Auckland*
+*Bachelor of Science in Applied Statistics and Psychology at the University of Auckland*